-Services that are covered for you What you must pay when you get these services ordered by a primary care provider.
-We cover these tests once every 12 months or at certain times during pregnancy.
-We also cover up to two individual 20- to 30-minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
-Services to treat kidney disease Covered services include: • Kidney disease education services to teach kidney care and help members make informed decisions about their care. \$0 • †Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3). \$0 †Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments). †Home dialysis equipment and supplies. †Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and to check your dialysis equipment and water supply). \$0 †Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care).
+Services that are covered for you What you must pay when you get these services explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible). †Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments). †Home dialysis equipment and supplies. †Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and to check your dialysis equipment and water supply). \$0 †Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care).
 No additional charge for services received during a hospital stay.
 Refer to the "Inpatient hospital care" section of this Medical Benefits Chart for the cost-sharing applicable to inpatient stays.
-Certain drugs for dialysis are covered under your Medicare Par coverage for Part B drugs, please go to the section called "Med Skilled nursing facility (SNF) care† (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.") \$0
+Skilled nursing facility (SNF) care† (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
+Skilled nursing facilities are sometimes called "SNFs.") licate Part B prescription drugs.